tbgitoo/USDX/COMPILING.md

 cd /whereever/you/have/sqlite3-android
 make

+Copy over the libsqlite3.so to dists/android/external/armeabi-v7a

 This defaults to the lowest compatible Android level, which is typically 19, this should be OK

 lua
 https://www.lua.org/ftp/lua-5.4.6.tar.gz
 https://blog.spreendigital.de/2020/05/30/how-to-compile-lua-5-4-0-for-android-as-a-dynamic-library-using-android-studio-4/

+Copy over the libsqlite3.so to dists/android/external/armeabi-v7a
+Also, rename to only the major version , i.e. 5.4, during configuration, the minor version is truncated

 ffmpeg
 https://github.com/Javernaut/ffmpeg-android-maker